CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 * Assign `Environment` as the name and  `Production` as the value.
 * Click **Save**.

+    **Note**: If you don't see App Services in Resource type filter that means it is not loaded yet to recommendations, Note down this step number and verify this after some time.

 ![Inventory: Assign tags](../Images/asc-inventory-assign-tags.gif?raw=true)

-13. Go to add filter and notice the **Security findings** filter – it allows you to find all resources that are prone to a specific vulnerability.
+13. From the filter pane, remove the **Resource type** filter then go to add filter and notice the **Security findings** filter – it allows you to find all resources that are prone to a specific vulnerability.
 You can also search for CVE, KB ID, name and missing update.

-14. From the filter pane, remove the **Resource type** filter then select **Azure Defender** and set value to **On**.
-On the **Resource Group** select **asclab**.
+14. From the filter pane, remove the **Security findings** filter if you added in previous step then select **Azure Defender** and set value to **On**.
+On the **Resource Group** select **asclab** (Unselect remaining).
 From the top menu bar, click on **Download CSV report**.
 You will get a snapshot to work on it offline already filtered.
 You can also right-click on any of the resources and upgrade to Azure Defender plan (when applicable).

 ![Inventory: Assign tags](../Images/download-csv.png)